AndrewDai6/AndrewDai6/README.md

 ### Hi there 👋

-I'm Andrew Dai, a senior majoring in Computer Science and Math at UW-Madison.
+I'm Andrew Dai, a first year master's student at the INI at CMU, with a focus in computer systems.

-- 🔭 I’m currently working on caching research regarding AWS.
 - ⚡ Fun fact: I play the piano :musical_keyboard: (not as much nowadays)

 <!--